19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Rabbitfolk.md

 ## Lore

-*The Rabbitfolk, or Harensil, are quite rare in Mithrinia.*
+*The Rabbitfolk are quite rare in Mithrinia.*

 > ***Reed Ivy**: A mythical figure of wit and charm who stole from the rich and gave to the poor.*